…Experience the Magic of the Eastern Ghats at these Paradisiacal Hill Stations near Hyderabad

 - Must-visit Attractions: Mallikarjuna Temple, Srisailam Dam, Mallelatheertham

 3. Nallamala Hills (233 km from Hyderabad)

 Chronicled so often in the stories of the famous hunter Kenneth Anderson, Nallamala Hills are a lesser-known hill destination in Andhra Pradesh.
 The range is flanked by the Krishna and Pennar rivers; many streams and rivulets cut across the hills, carving numerous waterfalls into the terrain.
 While you are here, visit the calm waters of the manmade Cumbum Lake, which dates back to the 15th century, or interact with the local tribes, whose way of life is very distinct from that in the rest of the region.
 A couple of thousand-meter peaks, namely Bhairani Konda and Gundla Brahmeswara are prominent geographical landmarks near Cumbum, and you can climb to these summits for nice views of the countryside.
 This pristine hill station is part of a larger untouched wilderness area and tales of tigers and leopards are not too far-fetched.

-There are also many rock formations here that form an integral part of this unique landscape.
+There are also many rock formations on this hill station near Hyderabad that form an integral part of this unique landscape.
 If you are interested in natural sites, Ugra Stambham rock is worth adding to your itinerary.
 A visit here involves a forest trek, the perfect way to immerse yourself in these peaceful and emerald surroundings.

 - Location: Stretches over Andhra Pradesh and Telangana

 - Must-visit Attractions: Mahanadi Temple, Nagarjunasagar–Srisailam Tiger Reserve, Cumbum Lake